kapilsharma/AngularToDoApp/README.md

 > It is recommended to read `README.md` file from master branch only.

+### v0.1.3

+Code committed at the end of section 5.4, ng-content

 ### v0.1.2

 Code committed at the end of Section 5.3, Custom Event Binding.